This one year taught postgraduate programme leads to the degree of MSc in Pure Mathematics and Mathematical Logic.

 There is a main pathway (leading to a degree of MSc in Pure Mathematics) and a pathway in mathematical logic (leading to a degree of MSc in Pure Mathematics and Mathematical Logic).

-This course is suitable not only for students who wish to improve their background knowledge prior to applying to undertake a PhD by research, but also for students who wish to enhance their knowledge of postgraduate-level abstract mathematics.
+The programme is suitable not only for students who wish to improve their background knowledge prior to applying to undertake a PhD by research, but also for students who wish to enhance their knowledge of postgraduate-level abstract mathematics.

-The MSc comprises of the taught component, running from the start of the academic year in September until the end of the second semester in late Spring, followed by the dissertation component running from May until September.
+The MSc comprises of the taught component, running from the start of the academic year in September until the end of the second semester in late Spring, followed by the dissertation component running from June until September.

 For additional information, please click here.